HiMeditator/light-assistant/README.md

 <hr>

 <div align="center" >
-    <p>Currently, this extension is in the early stages of development, with only the chat feature completed.
-More features and information will be available soon.</p>
+    <p><b>Currently, this extension is in the early stages of development, with only the chat feature completed.</b> More features and information will be available soon.</p>
 </div>

 ## User Manual